 With the rate of 97 in brightness, the paper does not mute the colors even as the ink dries.
 At 80 lbs, the sheet carries strength that can also deal with watercolors, pens, and pencils.
 It did not show any sign of weakening when I tried painting.

 The size 8.5″ x 11″ hits the sweet spot for illustrations as it is broad enough that you do not lose any detail.
 For fun DIY projects, you can customize the paper into different shapes and sizes using knife cutters, but it also works well cutting machines.
 While it is relatively thicker than a bond paper, it feeds easily into both laser and inkjet printers.

 9. Canson XL Series Bristol Pad

 Although the XL Series offers a specific variant for markers, the bristol pad is just as versatile.
-At an affordable price, the 25-sheet sketchbook has the makings of the best Copic marker paper.
+At an affordable price, the 25-sheet sketchbook has the makings of the top-rated Copic marker paper.

 First, the sheets are relatively thicker than the Canson’s marker pad but thinner than paper boards.
 In my opinion, the 100 lbs paper is more appropriate for a finished artwork than a space to practice your drawing.
 Beyond bleed-resistant, its durability puts up with the juiciest markers without a hitch.